 Cheap Meals for Large Families

-Feeding a large family on a tight budget isn’t easy.
-But it can be done by finding ways to purchase and cook in bulk.
+Figuring out cheap recipes for families – whether small or large – is easy by finding ways to purchase and cook in bulk.
 Hearty comfort meals that are filling and served family style are perfect for large families:

 Chili with Cornbread